jbcodeforce/flink-studies/docs/kafka.md

 # Integration with Kafka

 Flink has [a Kafka connector](https://ci.apache.org/projects/flink/flink-docs-release-1.14/dev/connectors/kafka.html) for consuming and producing messages.
-We need a connector jar, define Kafka server properties and then define the source for the stream.
+We need the connector jar, define Kafka server properties and then define the source for the stream.

 ## Consuming from Kafka